meta data for this page

-Before 2006 there was no legal regulation in Germany on the maximum content of HCB in the active ingredient chlorothalonil.
+Before 2006 there was no legal regulation in Germany on the maximum content of HCB in the active substance chlorothalonil.
 However, with the implementation of Directive 91/414/EEC 12), manufacturers had to analyse their technical active substance for possible relevant impurities and, where appropriate, indicate a maximum level.
 These maximum levels had to be maintained.
 Information about the levels specified for chlorothalonil for the years 1990 and 1999 for Germany are not known.
 As described in the FAO specification (2015, p.
 49, 13)) Chlorothalonil was reviewed by IPCS (INTERNATIONAL PROGRAMME ON CHEMICAL SAFETY) in the Environmental Health Criteria (EHC) series in 1996.
 The limit for HCB in the FAO specification in 1998 for chlorothalonil was 0.3 g/kg and manufacturer stated in that report that the company had improved the manufacturing process (see FAO Specification, 2015, p.
 51).
 Thus, a maximum HCB concentration of 300 mg/kg (IPCS, 1996 14)) is considered for the years 1990 until 1999 for Germany.

 Directive 2005/53/EC 15), which entered into force on 1 March 2006, established a maximum permitted HCB concentration of 10 mg/kg in chlorothalonil as a technical active substance.
 Due to a review by the FAO 288/2005 (see FAO 2015, p.22 and p.
 51) and taking into account the results of batch samples testing the impurity the max. concentration was raised again up to 0.04 g/kg.
 Thus, the standard was raised to 40 mg/kg in Directive 2006/76/EC 16)).
-According to the current FAO Specifications and Evaluations for Agricultural Pesticides, Chlorothalonil (2020)17) continues to be reported at 40 mg/kg (see Table 1, page 18).
+According to the current FAO Specifications and Evaluations for Agricultural Pesticides, Chlorothalonil (2020)17) continues to be reported at 40 mg/kg (see Table 1, p.
+18).

 For the years as of 2000, the specified maximum HCB concentrations in chlorothalonil differ considerably from pesticide to pesticide – in some cases despite the EU-regulation, the values differ from year to year for the same pesticide.
 For the year 2000 an interim value was calulated by linear interpolation.
 (170 mg/kg).